Shinsaibashi-suji Shopping Street 心斎橋筋商店街

 The center attracts about 60,000 shoppers per day on weekdays with figures doubling on weekends

-This has been a bustling center of retail since the mid-18th century, when famed kimono shop Matsuya opened what is now Daimaru Department Store.
-The development of Shinsaibashi-suji parallels the growth and change in its host city Osaka.
+This has been a bustling center of retail since the mid-18th century when famed kimono shop Matsuya opened what later became Daimaru Department Store.
+The development of Shinsaibashi-suji parallels the growth and change in its host city Osaka .